 man working in construction writing on pad

-What occupations are at risk of silicosis and hypersensitivity pneumonitis?
+What occupations are most at risk of industrial lung disease?

-Silicosis and hypersensitivity pneumonitis are industrial diseases that impact lung function.
-Silicosis is caused by inhaling large amounts of crystalline silica dust and hypersensitivity pneumonitis occurs if your lungs develop an immune response – hypersensitivity - to something you breathe in, such as mould or the shed skin cells from animals with fur, which results in inflammation of the lung tissue.
+Silicosis and hypersensitivity pneumonitis are two common examples of industrial diseases that impact lung function.
+Silicosis is caused by inhaling large amounts of crystalline silica dust and hypersensitivity pneumonitis occurs if your lungs develop an immune response – hypersensitivity – to something you breathe in, such as mould or the shed skin cells from animals with fur, which results in inflammation of the lung tissue.

 People who work in the following industries are particularly at risk for silicosis: